-What are the maximum number of hours that can be approved for CDPAP?
+What are the Maximum Hours for CDPAP?

 There are actually two parts to this question: